markstanl/uw-math-notes/README.md

 # uw-math-notes

-A collection of notes from my UW-Madison math classes, written in LaTeX.
+A collection of notes from my UW-Madison math classes, written in LaTeX, or code demonstrations in python.
 The directories store all content from a specific UW-Class, jump in to see my notes and HW

 ## Notes
 The notes directory of any class either holds only the summary notes I take before the midterm or occasionally regular notes from a class period.